Ahmed-nail/Pharmacy-Robot-Project/README.md

 ## Maze solving robot and fire detected

 ## How to run code
-First check requirements folder to download the package that run esp32 Arduino ide. then you can able run code from code file.
+First check requirements folder to download the package that run esp32 on Arduino ide.

+then you can able run code from code file.

 ## componants